The 10,000-year-old meeting grounds known as The Forks in Winnipeg is also using MMIWG2S awareness to bring Indigeneity to the city.

 Skaters and trail-goers in the city have new paths to enjoy now that the area has opened its new Nestawaya Trail system where the Assiniboine and Red River meet.

-The fur-trading hub turned tourism centre’s Cree name Nestawaya means three points and represents Cree, Ojibway, and Dakota people coming together.
+The fur-trading hub turned tourism centre’s Cree name Nestaweya means three points and represents Cree, Ojibway, and Dakota people coming together.

 “People have been coming here to marry, to trade, and to meet,” Niigaan Sinclair, Indigenous curator for The Forks, tells APTN News.
-“So the Nestaway River Trail is one part of that history.”
+“So the Nestaweya River Trail is one part of that history.”

 The Forks has incorporated a lot of Indigenous culture to its existence, with various art installations, monuments, and ceremonies.